 In 2006, we started investing in ethanol production facilities.
 We are currently invested in three ethanol production entities - One Earth Energy, LLC ("One Earth"), NuGen Energy, LLC ("NuGen"), and Big River Resources, LLC ("Big River").
 We own a majority interest in One Earth and NuGen.
-We also own a majority interest in an entity that owned and, until November 18, 2021, operated a refined coal facility.
-As we have ceased operating the refined coal facility, we began classifying the financial results of the operating segment as discontinued operations.
+We also own a majority interest in an entity that owned and, until November 18, 2021, operated a refined coal facility; as we have ceased operating the refined coal facility, we began classifying the financial results of the operating segment as discontinued operations.
+The federal production tax credits received through operation of this facility remain under IRS audit.
 We now have one reportable segment, ethanol and by-products.